 * paragraph written by Graham Richardson, my personal history consultant.
 Thank you again, Graham.

 Appreciating old wine is like making love to a very old lady.
 It is possible.
 It can even be enjoyable.
-But it requires a bit of imagination. - André Tchelistcheff
+But it requires a bit of imagination. - André Tchelistcheff"SITE" YOUR SOURCES!

 The Oxford Companion to Wine